shadowsocks/shadowsocks-qt5/README.md

 ----

 - Shadowsocks-Nodejs port is highly recommended to serve as backend for its better I/O performance.
-- It's recommended to use both 64-bit `ss-local` and `ss-qt5` if you're running 64-bit OS.
-But you can still use 32-bit `ss-local` together with 64-bit `ss-qt5`, and vice versa.
-- It's not stable as you expected.
-Don't be panic but feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
-Run from terminal/cmd and paste the output when you file a bug.
+- Don't be panic if you encounter a bug.
+Feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
+Remember to run from terminal or `cmd` and paste the output.

 ScreenShots
 -----------